Total and dark mass from observations of galaxy centers with Machine Learning: Results

-When looking at the predictions of the SPIDER sample we find an acceptable $R^2$, MAE and MSE, which are comparable with the ones found for the 2-feature test (\S\ref{sec:2features}).
-Most of the degradation of the estimator come from the larger scatter and tendency of \mla\ to underestimate the masses at the high mass end ($\log \mtotre/M_\odot >11.5$).
-This ``tilt'' is not statistically significant.
-However, due to the tight correlation between the luminosity-stellar mass-total mass, we can argue that the mismatch might come from a a steeper slope, $\alpha$, of the $M/L\propto L^\alpha$ relation (where $L$ can be the luminosity of $g$ or $r$-band in this case of the TNG100 nETGs with respect to the SPIDER ETGs.
+In Fig.~\ref{fig: spider-no-mstar-with-gr} lower-row, the predictions of the SPIDER sample, we find an acceptable $R^2$, MAE, and MSE, which are comparable with the ones found for the 2-feature test (\S\ref{sec:2features}).
+Most of the degradation of the estimator comes from the larger scatter and tendency of \mla\ to underestimate the masses at the high-mass end ($\log \mtotre/M_\odot >11.5$).
+This tilt is not statistically significant.
+However, due to the tight correlation between the luminosity-stellar mass-total mass, we can argue that the mismatch might come from a steeper slope, $\alpha$, of the $M/L\propto L^\alpha$ relation (where $L$ can be the luminosity of $g$ or $r$-band in this case of the TNG100 nETGs with respect to the SPIDER ETGs.
 Given the adoption of the same IMF in the two samples, this has to be tracked to the stellar population parameters, star-formation history, and, ultimately, feedback in simulation.
 The reason this does not affect the stellar mass is that, generally, this latter is calibrated in simulation in order to reproduce the observed stellar mass function, while the consistency of the luminosity function with real observations, even introducing realistic calibrations, is yet disputable \citep{TNG_LF_2022}.

+As an extreme case of minimal information to use for predictions, we can limit to photometry-only observations and exclude the kinematical information.
+For instance, we can check if using $g$ magnitude and $r$ magnitude \mla\ can still provide reasonable estimates.
+We apply the trained \mla\ on the SPIDER sample.
+The prediction shows a tilt similar to the one in Fig.~\ref{fig: spider-no-mstar-with-gr} lower-row, but with a worse accuracy ($R^2$= 0.740 vs. 0.806), meaning that adding \sig\ to photometry does improve the \mla\ performance, although not dramatically (in line with Table~\ref{tab: DYN-number of features and accuracy}).